perl11/cperl/STATUS.md

   overlarge data as in perl5 upstream.
 * special handling for security warnings: protect against hash flood DoS.
-Warn on all known public attacks, as metasploit bind/reverse shells or the Storable attack with the new `warn_security` API, which logs attacks at STDERR/syslog with the remote user/IP.
+Warn on all known public attacks, as metasploit bind/reverse shells or the Storable attack with the new `warn_security` API.
+  Since 5.25.1 such security warnings are logged at STDERR/syslog with the remote user/IP.

 Most of them only would have a chance to be merged upstream if a p5p